WELCOME TO THE CREATIVE EDGE PROJECT

 Creative Edge is a project funded by the Northern Periphery Programme (NPP).
 The main objective of the project is to promote the active participation of local creative organisations and businesses in global markets, while also aiding them in their ability to attract and utilise local emerging creative talent in these markets.
 The activities of the project enable the further commercialisation, and support the sustainable development, of the creative economy.

 CREATIVE EDGE addresses three pillars of the creative economy: PEOPLE, PRODUCTION and PLACE.

 CREATIVE PEOPLE generate and develop ideas that evolve into CREATIVE PRODUCTION of creative goods and services.
 The interaction of creatives in CREATIVE PLACES enhances creativity and innovation.

-The project involves five partners, two in Ireland (the Whitaker Institute at National University of Ireland, Galway and the Western Development Commission), one in Northern Ireland (Craigavon Borough Council, member of South East Economic Development) one in Finland (Kemi-Tornio University of Applied Sciences) and one in Sweden (Film i Vasterbotten).
+Creative Edge brings together universities, development agencies and industry bodies from Ireland, Northern Ireland, Finland and Sweden.
+The project involves five partners, the Whitaker Institute, National University of Ireland, Galway and the Western Development Commission in the west of Ireland, Craigavon Borough Council, member of South East Economic Development, in Northern Ireland, Kemi-Tornio University of Applied Sciences in northern Finland and Film i Vasterbotten in northern Sweden.
 More info

 NEWS AND UPDATES

 - ONLINE CONSULTATION - Recommendations for Developing Creative Industries in Peripheral Places – Submit your views here by December 12th